maker0101/Todoist_Clone/README.md

 ### Styling 🎨

 All styles are currently located in a single, large _App.scss_ file.
-Splitting up the CSS into multiple chunks/files of CSS per component would greatly improve code maintainability.
+Splitting up the CSS into multiple CSS files per component would greatly improve code maintainability.

-Additionally, some CSS repetitions could have been avoided by implementing styles for basic components (e.g. buttons, titles, paragraphs, ...) first and then building more complex components around these.
+Additionally, some CSS repetitions could have been avoided by implementing a basic component library first (e.g. for texts, buttons, tables, ...) first and only then start implementing more complex components.

 ### Data management 🗄